Vyral/wayne-chang/_posts/2019-08-02-tenants-and-landlords-beware-these-rental-scams.md

 Unfortunately, I had to inform this person they had been the target of a scam. **Scammers will often take legitimate listings, that may or may not be currently available, and place fake advertisements for them on websites like Craigslist**—usually at a vastly diminished price.
 Then, once they trick people into paying a deposit, they take the money and vanish.&nbsp;

-To avoid these kinds of scams, renters are far better of looking to reputable websites like Zillow, Rent.com, HotPads, and Trulia, which actually pull from the MLS.&nbsp;
+To avoid these kinds of scams, renters are far better off looking to reputable websites like Zillow, Rent.com, HotPads, and Trulia, which actually pull from the MLS.&nbsp;

 {% include pullquote.html %}